mjkaye/docker-mycroft/README.md

 ### CLI access ###

-Get access to the conainer CLI with:
+Get access to the container CLI with:

 ```bash
 docker exec -it mycroft /bin/bash